percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 ### 3.3 Key Observations

 1. **InnoDB ClusterSet is a MySQL-side concept.** The natural CRD shape is a list of network endpoints with credentials, not a list of references to other CRs.
 This allows managing replicating from across K8S clusters or even on non-Kubernetes environments.
-2. Long running operations such as `createReplicaCluster`, `setPrimaryCluster` and `removeaCluster` shall be executed asynchronously via a Kubernetes Job.
+2. Long running operations such as `createReplicaCluster`, `setPrimaryCluster` and `removeCluster` shall be executed asynchronously via a Kubernetes Job.
 This ensures that the control loop is not blocked on long running operations.
 3. **The `mysqlshell-runner` Pod is a new component.** Today the operator exec's into MySQL pods to run mysqlsh.
 For ClusterSet, the operator manages a separate long-running runner Pod (one per ClusterSet CR) and `kubectl exec`s mysqlsh commands into it.
 This keeps the operator image free of mysqlsh and lets each ClusterSet pin a mysqlsh version that matches its MySQL endpoints.

 ---